Orange Grove Public School Preschool - why families love our public preschool.

 To ensure every child receives 600 hours of preschool education each year (15 hours per week), we offer two attendance groups:

-- Group A – Monday, Tuesday and Wednesday in Semester 1 (Terms 1 and 2); Monday and Tuesday in Semester 2 (Terms 3 and 4)
+- Monday and Tuesday in Semester 2 (Terms 3 and 4)

 Vaccination Requirements